Skip to main content

 Client profiles

 The installer selects these profiles for you, but you can always edit target_platforms later.
-Full profiles expose more automation.
-Light profiles prefer smaller instruction surfaces and fewer ceremony defaults.
+Each client gets a different mix of instruction files, config, hooks, and agents based on what that surface actually supports.

 Claude Code